pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * Do you feel a need to confession?
 * We got a confession out of him!

+## convey conveyed   (d) (reg)
+* I need to convey a message to you: My sister told me to tell you, that your dog has died.

 ## configure configured (d) (reg)
 * We should have configured it differently.